DaffRazan/Classification-Comparison/README.md

 # Classification-Comparison
-Source code compare method and CSV Dataset made in Python.
+Source code about Comparasion of Accuracy in Confusion Matrix SVM and KNN Classification Method.
+This project made in Python.